 ‘The ‘walking dead’ are the most deadly!’

-Black Magic 2 – original title: 勾魂降頭; Gou hun jiang tou – is a 1976 supernatural Hong Kong horror film directed by Ho Meng-Hua (Oily Maniac) and produced by the Shaw Brothers (Seeding a a Ghost; Inseminoid; Human Lanterns).
-It stars Ti Lung, Lo Lieh, Liu Hui-Ju, Lily Li and Lin Wei-Tu.
+Black Magic 2 – original title: 勾魂降頭; Gou hun jiang tou – is a 1976 Hong Kong supernatural horror feature film directed by Ho Meng-Hua (Oily Maniac) and produced by the Shaw Brothers (Seeding a a Ghost; Inseminoid; Human Lanterns).
+The movie stars Ti Lung, Lo Lieh, Liu Hui-Ju, Lily Li and Lin Wei-Tu.

 Buy Blu-ray: Amazon.co.uk

 Mysterious zombies run amok while baffled doctors try to find out why.
-The zombies vomit, melt, spontaneously combust, explode and may be abducting the local lady folk.
+The zombies vomit, melt, spontaneously combust, explode and could be abducting the local lady folk.

 While the doctors look for a natural explanation the real cause appears to be supernatural…